-Side Crunches is a great exercise for isolating the oblique muscles.
+Side Crunch exercise is a great exercise for isolating the oblique muscles.

 It also engages the transverse abdominis, the rectus abdominis and serratus muscles.
 This exercise helps tighten the area around the waist.